Read the Condo Bylaws Before Making a Decision!

 - Penalties: what to expect if the bylaws are not followed

-Your CAD Sheet
+Review the CAD Sheet

 The condo corporation of any building is regulated and must act in accordance with its bylaws.
 These rules and regulations are registered at land titles and can be found on the Condominium Additional Plan Sheet, otherwise known as the CAD.

 Ask your real estate agent to get a copy of the CAD sheet for you so that you can take a long, hard look at everything on the document before making any hard decisions.
 They should take a look at it for you also and bring up anything you might be concerned about.

 Violating a Bylaw